pivotal-cf/docs-on-demand-service-broker/creating.html.md

 	serviceadapter.HandleCommandLineInvocation(os.Args, serviceAdapter, logger)
 }
 ```

+The helper function `GenerateInstanceGroupsWithNoProperties` can be used to generate the instance groups for the BOSH manifest from the arguments passed to the adapter.
+One of the inputs for this function is the mapping of instance groups to jobs for the deployment (`deploymentInstanceGroupsToJobs`).
+This mapping must be provided by the service author.
+This function will not address job level properties for the generated instance groups; these properties must also be provided by the service author.
+For an example implementation see the [job mapping in the Kafka example adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go#L12:L18).

 For more complete code examples please take a look at the [kafka adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter) or the [redis adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter)